 The Court of Justice has one judge per EU country.

-The Court is helped by eight ‘advocates-general’ whose job is to present opinions on the cases brought before the Court.
+The Court is helped by nine ‘advocates-general’ whose job is to present opinions on the cases brought before the Court.
 They must do so publicly and impartially.

 Each judge and advocate-general is appointed for a term of six years, which can be renewed.
 The governments of EU countries agree on whom they want to appoint.